workflowhub-eu/about/docs/index.md

 ## What information would you like to view?

-{% include section-navigation-tiles.html custom="guide,finding,instances,organising,registering,maintaining,citable,developer,metadata,glossary" sort=false %}
+{% include section-navigation-tiles.html custom="guide, finding, instances, organising, registering, maintaining, citable, developer, metadata, glossary" %}

 ## Quick start guide